 Beyond the price of the car, paying interest on your loan can be one of the most expensive costs of owning a vehicle.
 Auto loans are priced using annual percentage rates, which are easily compared between different loan offers.
 They’re not the only number you should look at, but they are a critical one.

-About 55 percent of used cars purchased in the second quarter of 2018 were financed, according to credit reporting bureau Experian.
-The average amount financed reached a new high of $19,708 in the same quarter.
+About 55% of used cars purchased in the second quarter of 2019 were financed, according to credit reporting bureau Experian.
+The average used car auto loan reached $20,446 in the same quarter.

 In this guide, we’ll tackle the following topics to help you get the best interest rate possible on your used car purchase.
 While many of these topics focus on used car purchases from dealerships, the principles apply to transactions with private parties as well.

 Follow these steps to get the best used car interest rate: